José Antonio Navarro: Early life and career

 José Antonio Navarro was one of the first signers of the Texas Declaration of Independence, in early March, 1836, in Washington-on-the-Brazos.
 He later signed the Constitution of the Republic of Texas.

 In 1841, Navarro reluctantly participated in the ill-conceived Texan Santa Fe Expedition sent by President Mirabeau B. Lamar, when he tried to persuade the residents of New Mexico to secede from Mexico and join with Texas.
 He was captured, put on trial, sentenced to death, and imprisoned for years.
 He escaped with the help of sympathetic Mexican Army officials, sailing back to Texas.

 José Antonio Navarro became a representative in the Republic of Texas Congress from Bexar County, Texas.
 Attempting to keep a balance of power, he worked closely with Senator Juan Seguin to promote legislation favorable to the Tejano citizenry, who were quickly becoming the political minority.
 Education was one such priority, working to bring academic institutions into the San Antonio area.
 He supported the annexation of Texas by the United States.
 In 1845, Navarro was instrumental in drafting the first state Constitution of Texas, ensuring future political rights for all people.
 He served two terms in the Texas Senate before retiring from politics in 1849.

 Slave ownership

-Like a number of other Tejanos, Navarro owned enslaved African-Americans.
+Like a number of other Tejanos, Navarro enslaved African Americans.
 Between 1856 and 1864, he owned between six and nine enslaved people.
 As a legislator in the Mexican state of Coahuila y Tejas, Navarro introduced a bill known as the "Law of Contracts" which allowed enslaved people to be brought to Texas as indentured servants under contract, working to pay their debt in labor to their owners.
 Census records indicate that as early as 1850, Navarro owned an enslaved twelve-year-old boy named Henry.